ruchitha006/Health-Tracker-App/README.md

-# Helath Tracker React App
+# Health Tracker React App

 A simple and clean health metrics tracking app built in React, allowing users to input, view and visualize health data like Step Count, Water Intake and Heart Rate.